juanpallotta/LPP/README.md

 The variables (in alphabetical order) are described below.
 The dimensions of each one are shown between parentheses.

-* `Aerosol_Backscattering (time, lrs, range)`: Aerosol backscattering profiles of the channel selected for the inversion.
+* `aerosol_backscatter (time, lrs, range)`: Aerosol backscattering profiles of the channel selected for the inversion.
 One profile per time and lidar ratio, both set in the configuration file passed as third argument to the `lpp2` module.
 * `Aerosol_Extinction (time, lrs, range)`: Aerosol extinction profiles of the channel selected for the inversion.
 One profile per time and lidar ratio, both set in the configuration file passed as third argument to the `lpp2` module.
 * `AOD_LR (time, lrs)`: Aerosols optical depth obtained by integrating the aerosol extinction profile across the `point` dimmension.
 * `LRs (lrx)`: Lidar ratios used in the inversion.
 The values are set in the configuration file as the variable `LR`.